The Names of Sydney: Circular Quay

 Curtin Place: known as Little George Street until 1966 when it was renamed in honour of John Curtin , Prime Minister of Australia, 1941-45.

 Wynyard Street: known as Wynyard Square South until 1877 and named in honour of Major General Edward Buckley Wynyard, Commander of the NSW Troops stationed at the George Street Barracks from 1848 to 1853.
 They were moved to Victoria Barracks, Paddington, in 1848.
 The street was created as part of the redevelopment of the area following the closure of the barracks.

 Carrington Street: formerly Wynyard Square East, it was renamed in 1887 in honour of Baron Carrington (Charles Robert Wynn-Carrington), Gov. of NSW, 12 December, 1885 to 2 November, 1890.

-Napoleon Street: a map dated 1865 is the first to show this street but it was on a different alignment than today.
+Napoleon Street: on a map dated 1840 there is a reference to Napoleon Street, as part of the estate of Mr F. Girard.
+It is the first to show this street but it was on a different alignment than today.
 Why it was thus named is not known.